AdamDavidson1/4klift/util/src/deasilworks/util/README.md

-# Management Utility Classes
+# Management Utilities

-A collection of classes for managing projects.
+A collection of commands for managing te 4klift project and components.

-- Publish - subtree split
+- PublishCommand - subtree split
-- DocGen - phpdoc markdown generation
+- DocGenCommand - phpdoc markdown generation